Dividend Investing Ideas Center

-In the first half of 2014, General Motors (GM ) recalled nearly 25 million vehicles of 53 different models in the United States.
+In 2014, General Motors (GM ) recalled approximately 25 million vehicles of over 50 different models in the United States.
 On average, the company announced a recall every seven days in the first half of the year, causing the stock to decline.
 Below, we take a look at seven other big-name companies that have been faced with a major product recall, highlighting how the stock price has reacted.

 Vioxx was a drug that treated arthritis that was manufactured by Merck (MRK ) and approved by the FDA in 1999.
 In 2004, after receiving results from a clinical trial that the drug increased the risk of heart attacks, MRK recalled Vioxx.
-Merck has spent approximately $4.85 billion to settle 27,000 lawsuits related to heart attacks and stoke incidents.
+Merck has spent approximately $4.85 billion to settle 27,000 lawsuits related to heart attacks and stroke incidents.
 MRK’s share price collapsed on the news, taking over a year to recover.

 In August 2006, Dell (DELL) recalled 4.1 million lithium-ion batteries that were made by Sony (SNE).
 The recall was prompted by several reports of laptop fires caused by the batteries.
 This recall was one of the largest safety recalls for electronics in history.
 Dell’s share price dipped on the reports, but quickly recovered.

-In July 2007, Hasbro (HAS ) pulled one million Easy Bake Oven’s off shelves due to several reports of young children being badly burnt from the toy.
+In July 2007, Hasbro (HAS ) pulled 1 million Easy Bake Ovens off shelves due to several reports of young children being badly burnt from the toy.
 This recall was the second recall for the product in 2007, with 249 reports of dangerous situations involving children.
-Hasbro’s share price sunk on the news, and did not recover until the beginning of 2008.
+Hasbro’s share price sank on the news, and did not recover until the beginning of 2008.

 In January 2010, Toyota Motors (TM ) began the year with a major decline in its stock price after the company recalled 2.3 vehicles due to several reports that the gas pedal had become stuck.
 This recall came after the company announced a 4.3 million vehicle recall for a similar issue.
 The models that were recalled were the Rav4, Corolla, Matrix, Avalon, Camry, Highlander, Tundra, and Sequoia.
 Be sure to also read How to Bankrupt a Multi-Billion-Dollar Company: General Motors.

-From the examples shown above, recalls can have a major effect on a company’s stock price, but a declined share price is not always the case.
-Although General Motors announced 21 recalls of 53 vehicle models in the first six months of 2014, its share price has shown no significant decline.
-For a long term investor investing in a strong company, a recall is not likely to cause permanent damage to a portfolio.
+From the examples shown above, recalls can have a major effect on a company’s stock price, but a decline in share price is not always the case.
+For a long term investor, investing in a strong company, a recall is not likely to cause permanent damage to a portfolio.